 –Eugene Powell, a coal miner living in Noblestown, while walking along the Panhandle railroad tracks near Mansfield, Saturday afternoon, was run over by a passenger train and instantly killed.
 Such rail-related deaths were nearly a daily occurrence.

-The top local story of Monday, Sept.
-29, 1884, is about the grisly discovery of dead newborn twins in the outhouse pit of a boarding house and the charging of the mother in their deaths.
-Details and bits of other stories from wild and wooly Pittsburgh are available here.
+The top local story in the Pittsburgh Commercial Gazette of Monday, Sept.
+29, 1884, is about the grisly discovery of dead newborn twins in the outhouse pit of a boarding house.
 Local news begins on Page 2.